 - You were attending UOP 120 days until or after June 20, 2014.
 There is a chance to get approval from those of you who withdrew from classes during this time.

 How to Get Your Loan Discharged?

 Under the settlement provisions, the University of Phoenix agreed to pay 191 million dollars for student loan forgiveness.
-This settlement was mainly focusing on private loans that students owe to the UOP directly.
+This settlement was mainly focusing on loans that students owe to the UOP directly.
 For federal student loans, there is a chance for students through BDAR, which we will discuss next.

 Using BDAR for Discharging the UOP Loans